AnshulAgrawal799/Sliding_Window-Jingle_Detection/README.md

 ## Run Predictions

-You can run predictions on a single WAV file or an entire folder containing WAVs.
+You can run predictions on a single WAV file or an entire folder containing WAVs. **Predictions are automatically saved to the MySQL database.**

 - Predict for a folder (example uses the dummy test file folder):